Hong Kong’s Carrie Lam won’t seek second term as chief executive

 The government’s role in the 2019 unrest has not been investigated, though multiple Hong Kong politicians — both pro-democracy and pro-Beijing — called for such an inquiry at the time.

-More recently, Lam oversaw coronavirus mitigation measures that led to Hong Kong’s international isolation while at the same time failing to control local infections and deaths.
-More than 7, 000 have died from the coronavirus since the start of the year, most of them elderly and unvaccinated residents.
-Health experts have faulted the government for not planning for such a scenario despite warnings and failing to inoculate this vulnerable population.
+More recently, Lam oversaw coronavirus mitigation measures that led to Hong Kong’s international isolation, while failing to control local infections and deaths.
+More than 7,000 people have died of the coronavirus since the start of the year, most of them elderly and unvaccinated residents.
+Health experts have faulted the government for not planning for such a scenario despite warnings and neglecting to vaccinate vulnerable populations.
 Lam, as chief executive, leads Hong Kong’s pandemic response.

-In the 20-minute long conference, Lam did not delve into detailed reflections about her works in her term, but acknowledged that she and her team have faced more challenges than past leaders.
+In the 20-minute news conference, Lam did not reflect in depth on her work during her term, but said she and her team had faced more challenges than previous leaders.

 “We have described Hong Kong in these few years as experiencing unprecedented severe challenges, the grimmest situation since the handover,” Lam said.

-Her departure, she added, was not a question of her performance or that of her government in the past term.
+Her departure, she added, was not a question of her performance or that of her government.